frite/ansible-role-recon-package-manager/README.md

 Role Name
 =========

-ARole to handle package operations (i.e. prerequisites for tools etc.) for Recon.
+A role to handle package operations (i.e. prerequisites for tools etc.) for Recon.

 Requirements
 ------------